 Dos Santos’ ability to seamlessly mix the jab and lead hook comes from his performing what in the bare knuckle boxing days was referred to as “milling”.
 This is the act of circling the hands as you often see in old movies when gentlemen are about to engage in fisticuffs.
 Dos Santos’ motion is not as exaggerated but it is the same principle – he constantly circles his lead hand between the neutral position in the top left still and the coiled position in the top right still.
 Every time he circles his hand out again the opponent worries it is a punch, and every time he comes back to coil he brings his lead hand outside of his lead shoulder, allowing him to lead with a left hook or a jab.
 In the bottom left still Junior leads with a left hook, catching Carwin’s arm from the outside.
 Seconds later he leads with a jab and lands inside of Carwin’s hand as Carwin is clearly trying to play catch up with his defence.

 This milling motion is as old as pugilism itself, but it is continually forgotten or under-rated by fighters and coaches.
-Here is a nice clip of the Boston Strong Boy, John L. Sullivan – first heavyweight champion of the world – demonstrating milling to set up a jab or left swing.

 It looks silly and outdated, but watch the Shane Carwin fight again and see how well this seemingly primitive technique baffles a top level UFC heavyweight over and over again.
 Dos Santos’ ability to lead with a left hook gives him two fast options right out of his stance where most fighters only have the jab.